anushkadas-coder/my-peony/README.md

-# Peonia: Generative 3D Animation 🌸
+# Peony: Generative 3D Animation 🌸

 An interactive, mathematical generative art piece running entirely in the browser.
 This project renders a 3D peony flower that continuously cycles through phases of growth, interactive blooming, and wilting.